WeasonTang/weasontang.github.io/fun/cyber/network.md

 > Additionally, it’s also the job of the data link layer to present the data in a format suitable for transmission.

 ### 3.network

+The data link layer focuses on sending data between two nodes on the same network segment.
+The network layer, i.e., layer 3, is concerned with sending data between different networks.
+In more technical terms, the network layer handles logical addressing and routing, i.e., finding a path to transfer the network packets between the diverse networks.

+Examples of the network layer include Internet Protocol (IP), Internet Control Message Protocol (ICMP), and Virtual Private Network (VPN) protocols such as IPSec and SSL/TLS VPN.

 > The third layer of the OSI model (network layer) is where the magic of routing & re-assembly of data takes place (from these small chunks to the larger chunk).
 Firstly, routing simply determines the most optimal path in which these chunks of data should be sent.